diego-gutierrez10/arxiv-publication-map/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 This project is developed for research and educational purposes.
 Please cite appropriately when using for academic work.

+**Note:** The complete research paper with detailed methodology and findings will be published soon.
+Stay tuned for the full academic publication.